-There’s an interesting story behind the creation of Silent Night, Holy Night, celebrated each Christmas Eve in the tiny chapel in the Austrian Alps where it was first performed exactly 200 years ago, on Christmas Eve 1818.
+There’s an interesting story behind the creation of Silent Night, Holy Night, celebrated each Christmas Eve in the tiny chapel in the Austrian Alps where it was first performed 201 years ago, on Christmas Eve 1818.

 The village is Oberndorf, near Salzburg.
 The church, appropriately, is known as the St. Nicholas parish church.

 It began in the winter 1816, a time of great suffering and hardship in Europe.
 For decades, Europe had been ravaged by the Napoleonic Wars and people had a deep longing for peace and comfort.

 It must have been this longing that inspired Joseph Mohr, the assistant priest in Mariapfarr, a small village in the Salzburg region, to write a poem.
 In six verses he told the Christmas story as it had taken place one “Silent Night”.